Murder of Jennifer Poole: Legacy

 The victim's brother Jason Poole has called for better laws to stop violence against women.
-Speaking at a vigil in Ballymun, Co.
-Dublin following the murder of Ashling Murphy Poole called for stronger laws to penalise those who attack women and for better education for the upcoming generation saying "We call on Government to sit with interested bodies and strengthen the current legislation and enact new legislation to keep women safe....we hear about new legislation on the way.
+Speaking at a vigil in Ballymun, County Dublin following the murder of Ashling Murphy Poole called for stronger laws to penalise those who attack women and for better education for the upcoming generation saying "We call on Government to sit with interested bodies and strengthen the current legislation and enact new legislation to keep women safe....we hear about new legislation on the way.

 Let's just hope that this legislation protects the women of Ireland so no new families have to suffer like the 244 families who will always be suffering the loss of their family member.
 Parents and guardians need to sit down with their children and tell them that it is not okay to use violence.".

 Speaking outside the Criminal Courts of Justice, Dublin after the verdict Poole stated that "Domestic violence in Ireland has become far too common, and it is not OK," adding "We as a family call on all women and men that find themselves in situations where domestic violence is part of their lives to please seek help and support."
 He urged people to speak to gardaí or contact relevant organisations.
 Jason Poole has also called for implementation of a domestic violence register in Ireland similar to the Domestic Violence Disclosure Scheme often known as "Clare's Law" in the United Kingdom.

 On 22 June 2022 Jason Poole spoke on the Claire Byrne show along with Jim O'Callaghan, Fianna Fail TD for Dublin Bay South and party spokesman for Justice to discuss a Bill to tackle violence against women.
 He stated "I believe that if that law was here then I would have been able to walk into a Garda station and know her killer had done something like this before and be able to warn her".

+The situation has drawn comparisons to the Murder of Valerie French by her husband where her brother David also called for law reform.